eclipse-che/blog/_posts/2021-10-12-devfile-v2-and-the-devworkspace-operator-p1.md

          |___ extensions.json
 ```

-The Devfile should be versioned and its version should be synchronized with the version of the source code.
 Having the Devfile at the root of a repository makes it possible to use a simple factory link to the repository to start the workspace.
+For example [workspaces.openshift.com/#https://github.com/eclipse/che-docs](https://workspaces.openshift.com/#https://github.com/eclipse/che-docs) is a factory link: when a user click on it, a workspace defined by the Devfile in the repo [github.com/eclipse/che-docs](https://github.com/eclipse/che-docs) will be started on the public Che instance hosted by Red Hat at workspaces.openshift.com.

-Versioning the Devfile with the source code has two consequences:
+Recommending to colocate and evolve a v2 Devfile with the source code has two consequences:
 - the `project` section of a Devfile can be omitted: it’s implicitly set to the git repo where the Devfile lives
-- Che source code examples include a Devfile at their root (those Devfiles used to be published in the Devfile registry)
+- Che samples will include a Devfile at their root (those Devfiles used to be published in the Devfile registry)

 ### Only one running workspace per user
 A user cannot have more than one running workspace at a time.
 This limitation is related to the persistent volume strategy (“common”) that is used by Che.
 The same Volume is mounted by every workspace of the same user.
 This is implemented using Pods `volumeMounts.subPath` property and guarantees that the number of Volumes mounted by Che matches the number of users.